tea2x/ckb-xudt-extension-plugins/README.md

 ## Abstraction
 There's a desire to create hard capped tokens but with sudt it's not possible.
-Leveraging the modular design of XUDT, we can build extension plugins that help create limited tokens.
+Leveraging the modular design of XUDT, we can build extension plugins that help create hard-capped tokens.

-hard_cap.c is A Dynamic Link Library script-extensions that work with CKB XUDT standard https://github.com/nervosnetwork/ckb-production-scripts/blob/master/c/xudt_rce.c, allowing for the creation of limited tokens.
+hard_cap.c is A Dynamic Link Library script-extension that works with [CKB XUDT standard](https://github.com/nervosnetwork/ckb-production-scripts/blob/master/c/xudt_rce.c), allowing for the creation of hard-capped tokens.

 ### 1. Build